csmanea/testing-workshops/oci-ignite-advanced/create-adw/autonomous-data-warehouse.md

 7. Create administrator credentials:

-    - __Password and Confirm Password__ - Specify the password for ADMIN user of the service instance.
+    - __Password and Confirm Password__ - Specify the password for the **ADMIN** user of the service instance.
 The password must meet the following requirements:
     - The password must be between 12 and 30 characters long and must include at least one uppercase letter, one lowercase letter, and one numeric character.
     - The password cannot contain the username.
     - The password cannot contain the double quote (") character.